-The de-sludged oil and water is then pre-heated.
+The de-sludged oil and water are then pre-heated.
 A high efficiency inline electric heater heats the fluid.
-An inline electric heater is energy efficient because it heats only the in-process fluid.
-Heating up the entire tank volume is wasteful.
+An inline electric heater is energy efficient because it heats only the in-process liquid.
+Heating the entire tank volume is wasteful.

 The heated waste oil is now processed through a self-cleaning, high-speed disc centrifuge.
 These industrial centrifuges generate up to 12,000 times the force of gravity.
-This g-force is enough to separate all free water and solid particles down to 0.5 micron level.
+This g-force is enough to separate all free water and solid particles down to the 0.5-micron level.

-This centrifuge machine continuously separates the water and intermittently ejects the separated solids.
-A PLC in the local control panel controls the entire process.
+This centrifuge machine continuously separates the water, and intermittently ejects the separated solids.
+A PLC is the local control panel that controls the entire process.
 It also controls the sludge ejection system.

-The process illustrated and described above is ideal for commercial scale purification of waste oil.
-This is a continuous process with zero media and labor costs.
+The process illustrated and described above is ideal for commercial-scale purification of waste oil.
+This separation is a continuous process without media and labor costs.